SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 |
 | ### Creating a GitHub App
 |
-| To add Pull Request decoration in GitHub checks, an instance administrator needs to create a GitHub App:
+| You can add Pull Request decoration under the GitHub **Checks** tab or **Conversation** tab.
+To do this, an instance administrator must first create a GitHub App:
 |
 | 1.
 Follow Steps 1–4 [here](https://developer.github.com/apps/building-github-apps/creating-a-github-app/) to start creating your GitHub App.
 | 1.
 Under **GitHub App name**, give your app a name (such as SonarQubePRChecks).